Daily High to Daily Low: Is It Safe to Buy Sotera Health Company (SHC)?

 Sponsored

+The average price from analysts is $24.57, which is $9.16 above the current price.
 SHC currently public float of 274.60M and currently shorts hold a 2.13% ratio of that float.
-Today, the average trading volume of SHC was 1.14M shares.
+Today, the average trading volume of SHC was 1.16M shares.

 SHC’s Market Performance